Research projects

 This project aims to advance sea-surface parameterisations of atmospheric offshore wind farm wakes for use in oceanographic models, directly supported by the National Oceanography Centre, using the North-West European Shelf FVCOM model.
 This aim will be realised through the following objectives:

-- Develop and validate wake parameterisations
+- Develop and validate sea-surface wind turbine wake parameterisations,

 Completion of these objectives will deliver a functional oceanographic model for future research into impacts of offshore wind deployment to inform marine spatial planning.